-- A second offense Massachusetts OUI charge, where your first offense is more than 10 years from your second offense charge will allow you to get your license back provided that you have the ignition interlock installed in your vehicle.
+A second offense Massachusetts OUI charge, where your rst offense is more than 10 years from your second offense charge will allow you to get your license back, provided that you have the ignition interlock installed in your vehicle.

-If you have any questions about the Cahill disposition or getting a hardship license on a Massachusetts OUI charge, you can contact Attorney Delsignore at 508-455-4755 or 781-686-5924.
+Attorney DelSignore offers free, no obligation consultations.
+If you have any questions about the Cahill disposition or getting a hardship license on a Massachusetts OUI charge, you can contact Attorney Delsignore directly at 781-686-5924.2.
+Further Information

 It is important you do not make any decisions without understanding all the details of your case and the different court terminology.
 You can check out our suggested pages below for further reading: